qdang2025/Battleship/README.md

 # Battleship
-A simple Python Implementation of the famous board game Battleship
+A simple Python Implementation of the famous board game Battleship (WIP)